 Brian Winkeler, Principal Partner at Robot House Creative

 The transition was pretty smooth, taking only a few days.
-That’s also the advantage of working at a small company that prefers to do things casually, without the need of a deep organizational process.
+That’s also the advantage of working at a small company that prefers to do things casually, without the need for a deep organizational process.
 Once he knew his way through the app, Brian looped in Brett and Adam as well.
-He admits that the biggest element he had to change was de-selecting all the notifications that went on at the creation of a task, to avoid bombarding his team with emails.
+He admits that the biggest element he had to change was de-selecting all the notifications when creating a task to avoid bombarding his team with emails.

 Other than that, he advises other creative fellows who wish to hop on Paymo to “watch the latest instructional video and set aside a couple of hours to play around with it.
 You can figure it out pretty quickly.”

-Since their first retainer client, Robot Creative House has increased their portfolio with more like-minded clients.
-Thanks to Paymo, they now offer Time Reports on a monthly basis to be as transparent as possible towards them.
+Since their first retainer client, Robot Creative House has increased its portfolio with more like-minded clients.
+Thanks to Paymo, they now offer Time Reports every month to be as transparent as possible towards them.
 These reports also act as a safety net, assuring the team that they stay within the scope of their initial agreements.

-Internally, Brian, Brett and Adam take full advantage of the Timesheets area to gain a bird’s-eye perspective of their time investments.
-They also use it as a benchmark to quickly estimate how long it would take for a new project to be delivered, if its structure is similar to an already completed one.
+Internally, Brian, Brett and Adam take full advantage of the Timesheets area to gain a bird’s-eye view of their time investments.
+They also use it as a benchmark to quickly estimate how long it would take to deliver a new project—if its structure is similar to an already completed one.

-Brian in particular, uses the Recurring Invoices area to automate and track invoices, without going through the hustle of manually customizing them as before.
+Brian uses the Recurring Invoices area to automate and track invoices without going through the hustle of manually customizing them as before.
 This gives him the edge to stay on top of his business and focus on it with all his passion like he did when he first founded Robot House Creative as a freelancer: